-- 4 radiants which are in a cardboard pack inside the radiant box.

-- The closure plate.
+- 4 radiants which are in a cardboard pack inside the radiant box. - The closure plate - Literature pack - An olive & olive nut for gas line connection - Rear baffle for closure plate coverage (where required) - 9V (PP3 / 6AM6 / 6LR61) Battery.

-- Literature pack.

-- An olive & olive nut for gas line connection.

-- 9V (PP3 / 6AM6 / 6LR61) Battery.

 Remove all the items carefully to prevent damage.
 Some items may be contained in the packaging fitments - Examine the packaging carefully before discarding.
 Check that all the items are present and undamaged.